dpshade/permaweb-glossary/docs/ROADMAP.md

 ## Technical Debt & Infrastructure

 ### 🏗️ Architecture Improvements
-- **Module System Refactor** - Convert to modern ES modules with proper bundling
+- **Migrate to Astro Framework** - Transition from the current vanilla JS architecture to the Astro framework to leverage its component-based architecture, automatic optimization (bundling, minification), and improved developer experience (HMR, TypeScript support).
+This will solve current build system and module management pain points and provide a more scalable foundation.
-- **State Management** - Implement centralized state management (Redux/Zustand)
+- **State Management** - Implement centralized state management (Redux/Zustand).
-- **Testing Framework** - Comprehensive unit and integration test suite
+- **Testing Framework** - Comprehensive unit and integration test suite.
-- **Documentation** - Complete API documentation and developer guides
+- **Documentation** - Complete API documentation and developer guides.

 ### 🔧 Development Experience
-- **Build Optimization** - Improved build pipeline and asset optimization
+- **Build Optimization** - Improved build pipeline and asset optimization.
-- **Development Tooling** - Hot reload, debugging tools, and development server
+- **Development Tooling** - Hot reload, debugging tools, and development server.
+The recent addition of `dev` and `sync` scripts in `package.json` improves the local development workflow.
-- **CI/CD Pipeline** - Automated testing, building, and deployment
+- **CI/CD Pipeline** - Automated testing, building, and deployment.
-- **Code Quality** - ESLint, Prettier, and TypeScript migration
+- **Code Quality** - ESLint, Prettier, and TypeScript migration.

+## Recently Completed ✅
+- **Documentation Search**: The search system was refactored to fully support documentation search using a dedicated FlexSearch index.
+- **Mobile Responsive Design**: The UI has been significantly improved for better usability on mobile devices.

 ## Success Metrics